proudcity/proud-roadmap/issue_template.md

-Make the title a user story:
+Please make the title a user story and add any additional details in the description.

 As a __, I want __  so that __.